JeffreySarnoff/TwoFloats.jl/README.md

                               Please Note
                            ------------------
-                   This is package is a _Work-in-Process_.
+                   This is Work-in-Process.
+When ready,
-                   The current repository name is temporary.
+                   the package will be given a new name.

 ----